 Being a small city, Greenville does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Greenville with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.71% of adults in Greenville have a bachelor's degree or advanced degree.
+The citizens of Greenville are slightly less educated than the national average of 21.84% for the average city or town: 15.94% of adults in Greenville have a bachelor's degree or advanced degree

-The per capita income in Greenville in 2010 was $19,773, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,092 for a family of four.
+The per capita income in Greenville in 2018 was $30,169, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
+This equates to an annual income of $120,676 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.

 The most common language spoken in Greenville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Spanish.